Implementation Results

 Clear Development

-The e-learning table of contents is structured in a way that aligns with the flow of understanding for learners, following the order of "general to detailed" and "easy to difficult."
+The e-learning table of contents is structured in an order that follows the flow of participants' understanding: "general → detailed" and "easy → difficult."

-Additionally, to support learning, we incorporated three effective lesson structures: [Introduction], [Development], and [Conclusion].
-By making these three stages the basic structure of the sections, we designed it to facilitate smooth learning progress.
+Furthermore, to support learning, we incorporated three effective lesson structure categories: [Introduction], [Development], and [Summary].
+By making these three stages the basic structure of each section, the design allows for smooth progression of learning.

 Point02.